How to write a research paper

 - Citing clearly — your citations do not need to be perfect yet, but you will save time by including the essentials such as author name, year of publication and page numbers with the relevant information.

-9. Write an effective introduction
+9. Write an research paper introduction

 The introduction usually addresses three questions: What?
 Why?
 How?